YiDingg/YiDingg/Electronics/How to Add New Process Libraries in Cadence IC618.md

-# How to Add New Process Libraries in Cadence IC618 <br> Cadence Virtuoso 教程 (二)：开源工艺库分享以及 Cadence IC618 工艺库添加教程
+# How to Add New Process Libraries in Cadence IC618

 > [!Note|style:callout|label:Infor]
 > Initially published at 13:25 on 2025-05-22 in Beijing.